-Summarise the session 120 minutes Presentation/worksheets/vi deo/case study/role playing scenario Group activity: each trainee names at least one thing they learned during the session, write it on a post-it and place it on a flipchart.
-All expected learning outcomes covered by the trainees Questions and answers Flipchart/whiteboard Open question session Trainees' questions answered, doubts clarified Training evaluation Evaluation questionnaires Trainees fill in questionnaires to evaluate the effectiveness and quality of the session, including the content and organisation Collected completed questionnaires from all trainees
+Summarise the session 120 minutes Presentation/worksheets/vi deo/case study/role playing scenario Group activity: each trainee names at least one thing they learned during the session, write it on a post-it and place it on a strategy during the past and the future decade - Show the positive measures that promote the employment of disabled people in Europe - Mention other EU tools that have an impact on the field of disability such as European Social Fund, the High Level Group on Disability or the European Disability Forum.
+All expected learning outcomes covered by the trainees Questions and Flinghout (subitaba and flipchart.
+Trainees' questions answers Flipchart/whiteboard Open question session answered, doubts clarified Training evaluation Evaluation questionnaires Trainees fill in questionnaires to evaluate the effectiveness and quality of the session, including the content and organisation Collected completed questionnaires from all trainees